-Installing clients with Active Directory Group Policy Object
+Installing Windows clients with an Active Directory Group Policy Object (GPO)

-You can install the client by using a Windows 2000/2003/2008 Active Directory Group Policy Object.
-The procedures assume that you have installed this software and use Windows Active Directory for installing client software with Active Directory Group Policy Object.
+You can install the Windows client by using a Windows Active Directory Group Policy Object.
+The procedures assume that you have installed this software and use Windows Active Directory to install client software with an Active Directory Group Policy Object.